PsyVita/RapidAmente-TelemeTuna/information/README.md

 **My CSV rows are all being dropped.**
 The CSV import expects a timestamp as the **first** column (16 columns total).
 A 15-column file without timestamps will be rejected with *"Bad field count"* — add a timestamp column first.

+**I imported a CSV but the row count didn't go up (or went up less than expected).**
+Rows whose timestamps already exist in `telemetry_records` are skipped on purpose (duplicate protection).
+If you're re-importing the same file, that's everything working as designed.
+Check `SELECT count(*)` before and after, and the event log for dropped (`FD`) rows.

 **Node-RED can't connect to the database (local setup).**
 You almost certainly still have the host/port set to `postgresdb:5432`.
 Locally it must be `localhost:5433`, with the user/password/database matching your `.env`.
 See [Step 6](#step-6--fix-the-database-connection-the-important-change).